telerik/xamarin-forms-docs/controls/combobox/combobox-selection.md

 - **SelectAllCommand** (*ICommand*): Selects all items from the source.
 - **ClearSelectionCommand** (*ICommand*): Sets the selection to null.
 If Multiple SelectionMode is used, this command will clear all selected items.

+## ComboBox with CheckBox

+If you want to add checkbox inside the drop down and select/desect items using CheckBox, we have a how-to article how this scenario can be achieved.
+In addition you can select all/deselect all items using CheckBox inside the drop down header.
+For more details please check the [ComboBox with CheckBox Selection how to article]({%slug combobox-checkboxes-selection%}).

 ## See Also

 - [Key Features]({%slug combobox-key-features%})